Skatterbrainz/cmhealth/README.md

 other modules as well.

 ### Run all tests (default options when running on the CM site server)
+(Note: default site code is assumed to be "P01", or use -SiteCode to override)

 ```powershell
 $result = Test-CmHealth